History of Rowing Victoria Inc

 Victorious 1930 Victorian King's Cup eight at Mannum SA

-Other highlights of the year included the construction of the Oarsmen’s Memorial Judge Box on the Upper Yarra course, which will serve as an additional memorial to oarsmen who lost their lives in the Great War.
+Other highlights of the year included the construction of the Oarsmen’s Memorial Judge Box on the Upper Yarra course, which served as an additional memorial to the oarsmen who lost their lives in the Great War.

 Opening of the Oarsmen’s Memorial Judge Box on 15th November 1930